sns-sdks/python-youtube/README.rst

 ACTIVITIES
 ----------

 You can get activities by channel id.
-And can get your activities after you have done the authorize.
+You can also get your own activities after you have completed authorization.

 Get public channel activities::